-Coquille Bonheur has its own Foundation called the ‘Lucky Shell’, where activities and events are organised frequently to help particularly underprivileged children in needs and the adversely aﬀected inhabitants of the Republic of Mauritius.
-The Lucky Shell is a non-governmental, non-religious organisation and fully funded by the company Coquille Bonheur.
+Coquille Bonheur has its own Foundation called the ‘Lucky Shell’, where activities and events are organised frequently to help particularly underprivileged children in need and the adversely aﬀected inhabitants of the Republic of Mauritius.
+Lucky Shell is a non-governmental, non-religious organisation and fully funded by the company Coquille Bonheur.
 It focuses both on the immediate needs of vulnerable children and preventive measures to support families in need.
 We work towards sustainability and the well-being of children, young people and seniors, especially the most vulnerable without any discrimination of whatever sort.
 Our main aim is to promote voluntary/charitable activities, community and social development in Mauritius, in particular, the advancement of social education, the furtherance of health and the relief of poverty, distress and sickness.

 Below are a few of many initiatives :

 “Whoever is generous to the poor lends to the Lord, and he will repay him for his deed”.
 More than 10 years have elapsed since I (Christian Lefèvre) had this conversation with Jean Claude Pitois, a kind-hearted man, who sadly passed away a couple of years back.
 He introduced me to Stephanie René who then gathered 15 families of Camp Levieux who needed help.
 Coquille Bonheur decided since then to always look after those families, providing food, school materials, Christmas toys, and whatever we could afford to assist.

 Through a member of the “Arche de Noë” of Pamplemousses, CB together with Air Mauritius helped a family to accompany a child in need of surgery and medical care to India.